 Genband’s Secret Weapon

 Kandy is led by Veteran Silicon Valley Executive Paul Pluschkell, who fresh from the sale of his recent venture, Spigit, dove in with both feet to make Kandy a reality.

 It started last June at Genband’s annual customer event, and continued with their launch in Silicon Valley last September.
 Kandy has quickly emerged as one of the go-to PaaS platforms for real-time communications and collaboration.

 Kandy, Enabling Real-time, Mobile Collaboration Applications

-One of the reasons Kandy and Genband are poised to disrupt is that their platform can be used to create new Mobile Apps that work with existing processes and back-end Services.
-This is what Mobile First is all about and this is why we think Genband is poised to disrupt the UCC Market – courtesy of their new, not so Secret Weapon called Kandy.
+One of the reasons Kandy and Genband are poised to disrupt is that their platform can be used to create new mobile spps that work with existing processes and back-end services.
+This is what mobile-first is all about and this is why we think Genband is poised to disrupt the UCC market—courtesy of their new, not-so-secret weapon called Kandy.